kinux98/SSL_ELN/README.md

 > python3 visualize.py --dataset='voc' --pretrained-ckpt=./path/to/saved/model.pth --backbone_name=101 --image-path=./path/to/input/image --gt-path=./path/to/gt

-Of course, you may change arugments to proper value.
+Of course, you may change arguments to proper value.

 ## Citation
 If you find this project useful, please consider citing as follows: